Crew

 Roy G. Hindman was born on October 7, 1923 in Mt.
 Harris (Routt County), Colorado.
 He enlisted on December 12, 1942.
 In Rapid City, Hindman received first phase training as a Airplane and Engine Mechanic (747).
 He was reassigned from the 483rd in MacDill due to too many mechanic-gunners (748) on the Hildreth crew.
 He flew with the 668th during WWII.
 He went on to have a distinguished career in the U.S. Air Force with service in Viet Nam, and retiring as a Major.
 Hindman died on January 22, 2012 in Chubbuck, Idaho and is buried in the Fort Logan National Cemetery in Denver.

-Steven Andrews, the ground crew chief, was born in Pennsylvania in 1922 but enlisted on November 4, 1942 in New York, NY.
+Steven Andrews, the ground crew chief, was born in Pennsylvania on February 10, 1922 and died on September 15, 2013.
+He enlisted on November 4, 1942 in New York, NY and advanced to the rank of Master Sargent.
+He is buried in the Long Island National Cemetery.
 The two ground mechanics who assisted Andrews are not identified in the records.